amyjko/citrus-barista/README.md

 * [Citrus: A Language and Toolkit for Simplifying the Creation of Structured Editors for Code and Data](http://faculty.washington.edu/ajko/publications?id=citrus).
 Ko, A.J. and Myers, B.A.
 (2005).
 ACM Symposium on User Interface Software and Technology (UIST).
 A programming language and library with language-level support for constraints, restrictions and change notifications on primitive and aggregate data.
 * [Barista: An Implementation Framework for Enabling New Tools, Interaction Techniques and Views for Code Editors](http://faculty.washington.edu/ajko/publications?id=barista).
 Ko, A.J. and Myers, B.A.
 (2006).
 ACM Conference on Human Factors in Computing Systems (CHI), 387-396.
 Abstractions that make it easy to build rich multimedia interfaces in a code editor without sacrificing the ability to write code as text.

+The implementation is (unsurprisingly for a hastily-written, unmaintained research prototype) a bit of a mess.
+There are no tests, no build scripts, and not a lot of comments.
+Sorry :(

 ## Support

 Unfortunately, because I've long since moved on to other projects, I cannot support this code or develop it further.
 Fork it, patch it, extend it: do whatever you like with it.
 It's here for the public good as an archive for future generations of developer tool developers.
 I'd love to see what you do with it!
 I love to hear stories about how people are building upon the work.